ayusht9/matplotlib/README.md

-# matplotlib
+# Matplotlib
-this is where i learn matplotlib
+This is where I learn matplotlib

-# what is matplotlib
+# What is matplotlib

 Matplotlib is a 2D plotting library in Python and it supports various types of graphs such as: